 Visit Overweight & obesity for more on this topic.

-NHMRC (National Health and Medical Research Council) 2013.
-Clinical practice guidelines for the management of overweight and obesity in adults, adolescents and children in Australia.
-Melbourne: NHMRC.
+NHMRC (National Health and Medical Research Council) (2013) Clinical practice guidelines for the management of overweight and obesity in adults, adolescents and children in Australia, NHMRC, accessed 7 January 2022.

-WHO (World Health Organization) 2000.
-Obesity: preventing and managing the global epidemic.
-Report of a WHO consultation.
-WHO technical report series 894.
-Geneva: WHO.
+WHO (World Health Organization) (2000) Obesity: preventing and managing the global epidemic.
+Report of a WHO consultation, WHO, accessed 7 January 2022.